awsdocs/amazon-emr-management-guide/doc_source/emr-plan-ha-applications.md

 + Instance fleets
 + One\-click access to persistent Spark history server
 + Persistent application user interfaces
++ One\-click access to persistent application user interfaces is currently not available for Amazon EMR clusters with multiple master nodes or for EMR clusters integrated with AWS Lake Formation\.

 **Note**
  To use Kerberos authentication in your cluster, you must configure an external KDC\.